tusharrrrrp/Deepfake_image_creation/README.md

 # Deepfake_image_creation
 DeepSwapX is a face-swapping application with a secure user authentication system.
 It allows users to swap faces between two images for educational, research, and personal entertainment purposes only.

-Features:
+#Features:

-Secure Authentication: Email verification with OTP Face Swapping: Swap faces between source and target images Hardware Options: Choose between CPU and GPU processing Legal Compliance: Built-in legal notices and watermarking
+1)Secure Authentication: Email verification with OTP 2)Face Swapping: Swap faces between source and target images 3)Hardware Options: Choose between CPU and GPU processing 4)Legal Compliance: Built-in legal notices and watermarking

 #Installation

 Clone the repository:
 bash
 git clone https://github.com/tusharrrrrp/Deepfake_image_creation.git
 cd Deepfake_image_creation

-Install dependencies:
+#Install dependencies:
+bash

-bashpip install -r requirements.txt
+pip install -r requirements.txt

-Configure email settings:
+#Configure email settings:
 Open main.py
 Replace EMAIL_ADDRESS and EMAIL_PASSWORD with your Gmail credentials Update file paths for user data and logs

-Run the application:
+#Run the application:
 bash
 python main.py

-Required Models:
+#Required Models:
 To use the face swapping feature, you need to download and provide an ONNX model.
 The application supports InsightFace models.

-Usage:
+#Usage:
 1)Register with email verification
 2)Login to your account
 3)Upload source image (face to use)